- Fee assured

 I am regulated by the Health and Care Professions Council (HCPC) as a Practitioner Psychologist and am a Chartered Clinical Psychologist (CPsychol) with the British Psychological Society.
 These both require that I maintain the highest standards of professional skills and behaviour, engage in ongoing professional training/ development and use regular clinical supervision.

-I hold Enhanced status with the Disclosure and Barring Service (DBS), as required for my work with children.
+I hold Enhanced status with the Disclosure and Barring Service (DBS), as required for my work with children and vulnerable people.

 Areas of interest

-Anxiety, Depression, Post traumatic stress, Complex trauma, Interpersonal difficulties, Bbsessive-compulsive disorder, complex loss/ bereavement, chronic physical health conditions including rheumatology, oncology and other illnesses, chronic pain management.
+Anxiety, Depression; Post traumatic stress (PTSD),; Complex trauma; Interpersonal difficulties,; obsessive-compulsive disorder (OCD); complex loss/ bereavement; chronic physical health conditions including rheumatology, oncology and other illnesses; chronic pain management.

 Specialist interests and expertise in the following physical conditions